 How to Demand Compensatory Education in Connecticut Special Education

 Compensatory education is the most underused remedy available to Connecticut parents.
 Most families don't know it exists, and districts rarely volunteer it.
-But when a district fails to implement an IEP as written, the child is owed hour-for-hour (or greater) make-up services — and the district is legally obligated to provide them.
+But when a violation is established, compensatory services are determined from the documented loss; an hour-for-hour calculation is not automatic.

 What Compensatory Education Is (and Isn't)